score-json/json/TSF/trustable/no-json-faults/NJF-08.1.md

     Erikhu1: 1.0
 ---

-The service does accept integers within the limits of 64-bit double.
+The service provided by nlohmann/json does accept integers within the limits of 64-bit double.

-sab